amlucas0xff/cli-web-scrapper/README.md

 - **Metadata Extraction**: Automatically extracts title, author, date, description, and language
 - **Link Preservation**: Converts relative URLs to absolute URLs

+## Legal Notice

+**IMPORTANT: This tool is intended for authorized testing, research, and educational purposes only.**

+Users are solely responsible for:
+- Compliance with website Terms of Service and robots.txt directives
+- Respecting rate limits and avoiding server overload
+- Compliance with applicable laws including CFAA, GDPR, and data protection regulations
+- Obtaining proper authorization before testing security controls
+- Respecting intellectual property and copyright laws

+**The authors assume no liability for misuse of this tool.** Web scraping and WAF bypass techniques should only be used:
+- On websites you own or control
+- With explicit written permission from the website owner
+- For authorized security testing and penetration testing
+- For academic research with proper ethical approval
+- In accordance with applicable laws and regulations

+Unauthorized access to computer systems is illegal in most jurisdictions.
+Use responsibly.

 ## Installation

 Install dependencies using uv: